KesseNones/KnockOffBreakout/README.txt

             screen doesn't trigger a death state, making the player immortal.

+    On the topic of the HUD terminal, the edge case was fixed where if the player typed backspace enough the game would crash.
+    There was also an empty line edge case that was fixed.

 	Added a variety of custom text that indicates the game state.
 	Examples include the any key press prompt, the game over message, etc.